spiritedmedia/erector-set/ssl/README.md

 7. Close the window
 8. Close the Keychain app

+Firefox doesn't use the Keychain app and manages its own certificates on its own.

+1. Open Firefox preferences
+2. Select *Privacy & Security* in the left menu
+3. Click the *View Certificates...* button
+4. Click the *Authorities* tab
+5. Import
+6. Select `01-certificate-authority/spiritedmediaCA.pem`

 ### Move files in to place

 1. SSH into your Vagrant box